kurnyaannn/yutub-downloader/README.md

 ```bash
 $ python yutub.py
 ```
-* Copy & paste the URL
+* Copy & paste the YouTube URL

 ## License
 As you can see Yutub Downloader is under MIT License